-If you have a loved one in rehab who wants to leave early, be sure that you establish healthy boundaries with the person as well as yourself and reinforce them.
+If you have a loved one in rehab battling a drug addiction who wants to leave early, be sure that you establish healthy boundaries with the person as well as yourself and reinforce them.

 Look for treatment that incorporates their specific needs and preferences.
 If your loved one has been to rehab before, look for treatment programs that offer options they have not tried.
 Maybe they can look for a program that incorporates holistic treatment approaches, such as yoga, meditation, art therapy, and music therapy, among many others.
 Maybe they need a rehab program that is closer to home or farther away.
 Preferences are important, so considering treatment options that offer what people want or need to stay committed to rehab are worth considering.